The indefinite pro-forms are sets of deictic words which can be placed into a table.

 Proximate forms have referents physically or psychologically near the speaker, whereas distal forms are used when the referent is far away.
 Interrogative forms are used in questions, and negative forms are used in negative sentences.
 Universal means “all” or “every”, and existential means “some” or “any”.

-The existential markers are used in complements.
+The existential markers are also used in complements.

-Reduplicated indefinite pronouns with suffixed -ta and are used for emphasis.
+Reduplicated indefinite pronouns with suffixed -ta

 The action terms are pro-verbs, which can be used to replace ordinary verbs in sentences.